 Mindfulness meditation appears to be a viable treatment option for adults with chronic insomnia and could provide an alternative to traditional treatments for insomnia.

-And in 2016, a team of researchers reviewed all the studies of mindfulness and sleep done between 2012 and 2016.
-And they came to a positive conclusion:
+In 2016, a team of researchers reviewed all the studies of mindfulness and sleep done between 2012 and 2016.
+They came to a positive conclusion:

 The studies reviewed found significant impacts of MBIs (Mindfulness Based Interventions) on insomnia and sleep disturbance, and these effects were especially strong in studies primarily aimed at improving sleep.